COBRA Insurance Texas

 The Guidelines for COBRA Insurance Texas

 Many states have local laws that apply to COBRA.
 COBRA health insurance Texas gives you 60 days after the qualifying event – such as separation from the employer – to decide whether you want to maintain your health insurance through COBRA.
 Texas continuation law requires your employer to continue your coverage for six months after traditional COBRA coverage ends if your plan is subject to the Texas insurance laws.
-The state doesn’t regulate self-funded plans, so state continuation doesn’t apply to them.
+The state doesn’t regulate self-funded plans (where the employer directly pays claims), so state continuation laws do not apply to them.
+These plans are governed exclusively by Federal COBRA and the federal ERISA law.

 Deciding if COBRA Health Insurance Texas is Right for You

 If you or your spouse has lost group health insurance through an employer for one reason or another, opting for COBRA insurance Texas might be a wise decision.
 You will keep the same insurance coverage that you have had in the past.
-While you will be paying more than you had for the coverage, it will most likely be less expensive than comparable coverage through an individual health insurance plan.
+While you will be paying more than you had for the coverage, it will likely be less expensive than an unsubsidized individual plan, but potentially more expensive than a subsidized ACA plan.

 Health insurance is a necessity because of the high cost of healthcare.
 If you have one medical emergency and lack adequate health insurance coverage, it can lead to financial ruin.
 If you are eligible to maintain your group health insurance coverage through COBRA, you should give the opportunity serious consideration.